 If, for example, you have a credit card limit of £1,000 and you carry a balance of £800 most of the time, this means you have a credit utilisation ratio of 80%.

-When you apply for a type of credit, whether it's a personal loan, credit card or mortgage, the lender in question will do a credit check to assess your credit history.
+When you apply for a type of credit, whether a personal loan, credit card or mortgage, the lender in question will do a credit check to assess your credit history.

 This is because each credit application will result in another hard check.

 Potential lenders may assume you're desperate to borrow money when they see multiple enquiries on your credit report.
 This may make them reluctant to approve your application.

 To avoid this problem, it's a good idea to spread your credit applications apart so that your credit score has a chance to recover in between applications.